The Secret To Creating a Successful Online Course (with High Reviews)

 So there you have it, this is by far the biggest reason why a student will love your courses, and why they will remember them over time!

-It's the thoroughness and usefulness of the information, it's the pace adapted to beginners making sure that as many people as possible are not left behind, this what is going to make your courses memorable, and make your students want to get more material from you again in the future.
+It's the thoroughness and usefulness of the information, it's the pace adapted to beginners making sure that as many people as possible are not left behind, this is what is going to make your courses memorable and make your students want to get more material from you again in the future.

 The simplest way to achieve this is to intentionally adopt an over-explanatory style, explaining every single detail of what you are doing, with no stone left unturned.